Snoop Dogg Backs Hollywood Strike, Questions How Streaming Companies Pay Musicians

-Members of the Writers Guild of America (WGA) went on strike on May 2.
-The Screen Actors Guild (SAG–AFTRA) joined the work stoppage on July 14.
-Snoop Dogg weighed in on the labor dispute over residuals from streaming services and other concerns.
+Members of the Writers Guild of America (WGA) went on strike May 2.
+The Screen Actors Guild (SAG–AFTRA) joined on July 14.
+Now, Snoop Dogg is weighing in on the labor dispute over residuals from streaming services and other concerns.

-“The streaming gotta get their s### together because I don’t understand how the f### you get paid off of that s###,” Snoop Dogg is quoted saying.
+“The streaming gotta get their s### together because I don’t understand how the f### you get paid off of that s###,” Snoop Dogg reportedly said.
 “I mean, can someone explain to me how you can get a billion streams and not get a million dollars?
 That s### don’t make sense to me.”

 He also added, “If you sold a million copies, that means 999, $9 million, you get this percentage, that’s what it is.
 So if I sell how many streams, how much money do I get?
 It’s not being translated and it’s not working for the artist right now.”